micro-ROS/micro-ROS_sensors_demo/README.md

 The following is a list of the hardware needed to reproduce this demo:

 * 1 x [STM32L4 Discovery kit IoT node](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html)
-* 1 x MicroUSB to USB cable
+* 1 x MicroUSB to USB cable.

 ## How to build and flash the firmware?